 To get to the Mine Area, hike the dirt road that heads generally south out of the parking lot.
 This will go south and then curve back to the west.
 Continue west up the wash and that will put you in Lower Looner Land.
 Upper Looner Land is basically a few hundred yards west and a bit north of the westernmost Lower Looner formations.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Mine Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Mine Area: